sleepdiary/core/src/SpreadsheetTable/README.md

 1. if any header cell matches the regular expression `/comment|note/i`, the all matching columns indicate the comment
 2. any columns with blank headers indicate comments

+The precise process used by the JavaScript code is more complex than the above.
+For example, it handles the case where a user specifies the full date in some columns, but only the time in others.

 ## Parsing statuses

 Here is a process to convert status strings to values: